nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 [^navier]: The dispute over credit for OpenAI's claimed Navier–Stokes result, September 2026.
 See [MIT Technology Review's account](https://www.technologyreview.com/2026/09/08/1143747/what-openais-latest-controversy-tells-us-about-the-future-of-math/) and [Axios's](https://www.axios.com/2026/09/08/openai-math-solution-navier-stokes-credit).
 I take no position on who is right; the point is that the argument is about what was posted when, and that a public record with dates is the instrument for settling it.

+[^sovereign]: [Sovereign Source](./sovereign-source), "The Captive Commons," earlier in this series.
+It argues that the open-source commons is dying; that the four freedoms guarantee value flows out of the commons and provide no mechanism for it to flow back; that the technological wonders attributed to capitalism are the product of that decaying commons; and that software stopped being an object you hold and became a commons whose quality depends on the behavior of its participants.

+[^anamnesis]: [Anamnesis](./anamnesis), "The Hacker's Ethic," also earlier in this series.
+It argues that the open-source commons has been captured from two directions, that a commons without an ethic is a commons without an immune system, and that such a commons will be captured by whatever force best understands how to exploit procedure.

 [^apology]: Plato, [*Apology* 21d](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0170:text=Apol.:section=21d), Fowler's translation: "this man thinks he knows something when he does not, whereas I, as I do not know anything, do not think I do either."
 And [23a](https://www.perseus.tufts.edu/hopper/text?doc=Perseus:text:1999.01.0170:text=Apol.:section=23a): the wisest is the one who "has recognized that in truth he is worth nothing in respect to wisdom."

 [^thompson]: Ken Thompson, ["Reflections on Trusting Trust,"](https://doi.org/10.1145/358198.358210) Communications of the ACM 27(8), 1984.
 "The moral is obvious.
 You can't trust code that you did not totally create yourself."